fasamany1/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 All your answers should be only one line in a file.
 No space before or after the answer.

 ## Resources

 **Read or watch:**

 * <a href="https://alx-intranet.hbtn.io/rltoken/MrtBogRzYETxnSKG97E7Sg">9.10.
 Objects and values</a>
 * <a href="https://alx-intranet.hbtn.io/rltoken/Ro-7kVXtmWyAeOXEw7RhSg"> 9.11.
-Aliasing</a>a>
+Aliasing</a>
 * <a href="https://alx-intranet.hbtn.io/rltoken/X1lEmkwQRWI3fP4W7bq_qw"> Immutable vs mutable types</a>
 * <a href="https://alx-intranet.hbtn.io/rltoken/HpKOdgDg6GIoBoG0UPOgPA">Mutation</a> (Only this chapter)
 * <a href="https://alx-intranet.hbtn.io/rltoken/-Gi4PX4srBYFKpZ5Er6sqA">9.12.
 Cloning lists</a>
 * <a href="https://alx-intranet.hbtn.io/rltoken/NZIom4L-tS0HjpY_uEVr9A">Python tuples: immutable but potentially changing</a>

 ## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to <a href="https://alx-intranet.hbtn.io/rltoken/J02m-YVaLqu3rtRDGfg5NQ">explain to anyone</a>, without the help of Google:

 ### General